fabianp/hrf_estimation/README.rst

 Get the code
 ------------

-hrf_estimation is a Python package.
-It can be installed through the Python Package Index (PYPI):
+hrf_estimation is a pure Python package and can be installed through the Python Package Index (PYPI):

 .. code:: bash

    pip install -U hrf_estimation

-You can also download the source code from the `PYPI website <https://pypi.python.org/pypi/hrf_estimation>`_
+You can also download the source code from the `PYPI website <https://pypi.python.org/pypi/hrf_estimation>`_ or get the latest sources from `github <http://github.com/fabianp/hrf_estimation/>`_

 Function reference
 ------------------